xdy/twodsix-foundryvtt/README.md

 A Foundry VTT system for running games using various 2d6-based role-playing games.

 Install it from within the Foundry client (search for Twodsix in systems).
-In play it can look something like this:
+In play - using a number of Foundry modules - it can look something like this:

 ![Twodsix in action](https://raw.githubusercontent.com/xdy/twodsix-foundryvtt/master/static/assets/twodsix_screenshot.webp)